 by Usha Alexander

 [This is the second in a series of essays, On Climate Truth and Fiction, in which I raise questions about environmental distress, the human experience, and storytelling.
-The first part is here.]
+All the articles in this series can be read here.]

 When I was a kid, I used to wonder about the possibility that the planet could slip back into an ice age.
 I grew up in the Rocky Mountain region of the northwestern USA, where winters lasted half the year and summers were brief and blustery.
 I hated being cold all the time.
 Aware that ice ages result from some sort of natural cycles, I worried what might happen if the planet should head that way again.
 I tried to imagine how we would construct cities and farms, how we would travel between countries or even build roads, if huge glaciers grew down from the Arctic Circle and smothered our little mountain town.